How to Start a Drone Photography Business

 Step 5: Apply for Business Licenses and Permits

 There are specific regulations for operating an unmanned aerial vehicle (UAV) commercially.
 For starters, you will need to obtain a Remote Pilot Certificate from the Federal Aviation Administration (FAA).
 This involves getting an FAA Tracking Number for the drone and passing the Aeronautical Knowledge Exam.
 In addition, many states and cities have additional regulations for drone operators to follow.

-In addition to the drone-specific licensing, you may also need to obtain certain business licenses and permits.
+In addition to the drone photographer specific licensing, you may also need to obtain certain business licenses and permits.
 These permits and licenses can vary based on the state and town where the business is located.
-Some common local, state, and federal registrations a drone photography business may need include a local business license, sales tax permit, and an Employer Identification Number if you plan to have employees.
+Some general business licenses a drone photography business may need include a local business license, sales tax permit, and an Employer Identification Number if you plan to have employees.

 Step 6: Find Financing

 Related to most businesses, the cost of starting a drone photography business is relatively small.
 Should funding be needed, the borrower(s) will need to have good credit and be able to invest 15-25% of their money towards the total start-up costs.